 In fashion, every year designers come up with gimmicks to sell merchandise.
 Writers refer to these basics as “the new black.”
 With the recession touching everyone in some way, consumers have really returned to their financial roots.
 Saving money is finally back.

 If you’ve forgotten how to save, here’s the trick: Set a goal and stick to it.

 Here’s how I’m making it work.
 There are approximately 35 weeks until holiday gifts need to be purchased.
 No pressure. :) There is still time to put aside money weekly to avoid overspending and running up your credit cards.

 Step 1: Decide how much money you want to devote toward your holiday spending.
 Setting a budget will help you stick to it.
 For this example, I want to limit my holiday spending to $750.

-Step 2: Open a secondary savings account.
+Step 2: Open a secondary savings account by logging into BranchLine at left.
 To reach my $750 goal, I need to contribute $21.50 weekly.
 Using BranchLine, I scheduled weekly automatic transfers to the account.
 Set it and forget it.